Accessibility of websites

 Example of the alternative text for the adjacent image:

-Offer additional subtitles, transcription and description for videos
+Offer subtitles, transcription and description for videos

 People with a hearing impairment need a transcription of the video and subtitles in the video to be able to follow a video in the best possible way.
 These also benefit all people who are, for example, in an environment where they cannot hear the sound of the video.